BasicPrimitives/javascript/samples/DiagramSizing.md

 ## Auto Size Diagram in Article

-In order to place diagram inside page article and make it auto expand to accommodate all nodes of diagram use AutoSize option of pageFitMode in Config class.
-Widget in this mode will auto size its placeholder div element to show all nodes of diagram.
+In order to place diagram inside page article and make it auto expand to accommodate all nodes of diagram use `AutoSize` option of `pageFitMode` in config class.
+The control in this mode will auto size its placeholder `div` element to show all nodes of diagram.

-Use following options to constrain widget auto size:
+Use following options to constrain control auto size:

 * `autoSizeMinimum` - it limits minimal size of diagram, so if it is empty then you are going to see empty area of this size.
-* `autoSizeMaximum` - does not allow to grow widget beyond this size.
+* `autoSizeMaximum` - does not allow to grow control beyond this size.
 Set maximum size to some value if you need to avoid humongous diagram on your page.

-for example following code sets widget's minimal size:
+for example following code sets control's minimal size:

 ``` JavaScript
 autoSizeMinimum = new primitives.Size(800, 600);